-If you’re S&P 500 day trading, you’ll be buying and selling the shares of companies, such as Starbucks and Adobe.
+Day traders have access to multiple markets and ways to speculate on price movements.
+If you’re S&P 500 day trading, you’ll be buying and selling the shares of companies, such as Tesla, Facebook or Microsoft.
 In the day trading forex market, you’ll be trading currencies, such as the Euro, U.S dollar and GBP.
-In the futures market, often based on commodities and indexes, you can trade anything from gold to cocoa.

 Index funds frequently occur in financial advice these days, but are slow financial vehicles that make them unsuitable for daily trades.
 They have, however, been shown to be great for long-term investing plans.

 Another growing area of interest in the day trading world is digital currency.
 Day trading with Bitcoin, LiteCoin, Ethereum and other altcoins currencies is an expanding business.
-With lots of volatility, potential eye-popping returns and an unpredictable future, day trading in cryptocurrency could be an exciting avenue to pursue.
+With lots of volatility, increasing trade volume and an unpredictable future, day trading in cryptocurrency could be an exciting avenue to pursue.

 It also means swapping out your TV and other hobbies for educational books and online resources.
 Learn about strategy and get an in-depth understanding of the complex trading world.
 DayTrading.com is the ideal beginners guide to day trading online.

 - ‘Day trading and swing trading the currency market’, Kathy Lein

 Both books will provide you with the basic day trading rules to live by.
 You’ll also benefit from advice on stock picks, plus creative strategy ideas.
 As Benjamin Franklin highlighted, ‘an investment in knowledge pays the best interest’.